Loess Bluffs National Wildlife Refuge: History

-The land which was originally wetlands used by migratory foul had earlier been used as a private hunting preserve.
+The land which was originally wetlands used by migratory fowl had earlier been used as a private hunting preserve.

 In 1906 the Squaw Creek Drainage District No. 1 after much litigation using the contactors Rogers & Rogers completed ditches to drain nearly 20,000 acres of land into the Missouri River in a massive project in which more than 500,000 cubic yards of earth were moved (335,031 on Squaw Creek and 192,715 on Davis Creek) in area stretching from East Rulo to Mound City at a point where the Missouri River bottoms were said to be the widest of its entire length.
 The Holt County Sentinel celebrated the completion with the headline "Rolls on to the Sea...Twenty Thousand Acres of Land Reclaimed and Will Here After Blossom as the Rose".
 The article said that people from Kansas City would have to find some place to hunt.

 The draining of the land did little to prevent the flat area on the Missouri River bottoms from flooding from the streams that emptied into the area.
 In 1908 two years after its completion the land was flooded.
 In 1915 in a flood that was said to be worse than the Great Flood of 1881 which had been an incentive for draining the land indundated much of land.

-On August 23, 1935 Executive Order 7156 by President Franklin D. Roosevelt called for a reversal of the project to create a "refuge feeding and breeding ground for migratory birds and other wildlife."
+On August 23, 1935 Executive Order 7156 by President Franklin D. Roosevelt called for a reversal of the project to create a "refuge feeding and breeding ground for migratory birds and other wildlife".
 It was the first national wildlife refuge in Missouri.
-Its original planned name was the "Squaw Creek Migratory Water Fowl Refuge."
+Its original planned name was the "Squaw Creek Migratory Water Fowl Refuge".
 The original plan called for it to be 8,135 acres but the government was unable to acquire all the land and it was reduced to 7,415 acres.
 The plan allowed for management of the runoff from the local creeks with various pools.
 The Civilian Conservation Corps was tasked with restoring the wetland state.